 The Constitutional Offices of Hamilton County, Tennessee were established pursuant to the Constitution of the State of Tennessee.
-They are independently elected officials with the exception of the Clerk & Master who is an appointed official of Hamilton County, Tennesee.
+They are independently elected officials with the exception of the Clerk and Master who is an appointed official of Hamilton County, Tennessee.

-Certain Constitutional Officers (Circuit Court Clerk, Clerk & Master, County Clerk, Criminal Court Clerk, Register of Deeds and Trustee) use funds separate from the General Fund to deposit their fees and commission revenues and to pay expenses for employee salaries and wages.
+Certain of the Constitutional Officers (Clerk & Master, County Clerk, Register of Deeds and Trustee) use funds separate from the General Fund to deposit their fees and commission revenues and to pay expenses for employee salaries and wages.
 All other operating expenses for these Constitutional Officers, including employee benefits, are budgeted and paid from the General Fund.